 Bernadette holds a BA in Social Work and Social Policy from the University of South Australia and has over 20 years' experience leading and managing not-for-profit community organisations.
 Prior to being appointed to her current position as CEO of Overseas Services to Survivors of Torture and Trauma, Bernadette was the Director of STTARS for 12 years.
 During her tenure at STTARS she served on the Executive of the Forum of Australian Services for Survivors of Torture and Trauma (FASSTT) for 3 years.
 In 2012 she was elected to represent the Pacific Region on the International Rehabilitation Council for Torture Survivors (IRCT) and subsequently served 4 years as Treasurer on the IRCT Executive Committee.
-She brings an understanding of the needs of torture survivors and the provision of rehabilitation services, experience in managing the strategic challenges and risks faced by torture and trauma services, and familiarity with the ethical and political complexities involved in this field of work.
+She brings to the board an understanding of the needs of torture survivors and the provision of rehabilitation services, experience in managing the strategic challenges and risks faced by torture and trauma services, and familiarity with the ethical and political complexities involved in this field of work.

 Muhammad Akram (Treasurer)

-Akram was recently Co-opted to the STTARS board and elected as Treasurer.
+Akram was recently co-opted to the STTARS Board and elected as Treasurer.

-She returns to the STTARS board after some years living and working in rural and regional South Australia.
+She returns to the STTARS Board after some years living and working in rural and regional South Australia.

 Janine Harrison has been working at Flinders University as a Field Education Coordinator since 2006.
-She qualified as a social worker in South Africa in 1988 after completing an Honours degree in Social Work at the University of the Witwatersrand ("Wits"), Johannesburg.
+She qualified as a social worker in South Africa in 1988 after completing an Honours degree in Social Work at the University of the Witwatersrand ('Wits'), Johannesburg.
 She achieved awards for most outstanding student and most outstanding thesis.
 She later completed the degree of Master of Arts in Social Work at the same university, graduating magna cum laude.

 Janine has a range of social work practice experience, mainly in the fields of substance abuse, mental health, trauma, child sexual abuse and paediatric oncology and haematology.
 She has extensive experience in human service management, counselling, therapeutic group work, policy development, advocacy, organisational development, human rights activism (including the anti-apartheid struggle in South Africa) and community development.
 She has also worked as an academic and has significant social work teaching and research supervision experience.

-Janine has served on several Boards and committees, including the Standards Generating Body for Social Work, under the auspices of the South African Qualifications Authority.
+Janine has served on several boards and committees, including the Standards Generating Body for Social Work, under the auspices of the South African Qualifications Authority.

 Janine has maintained a strong interest in anti-oppressive practice throughout her career, particularly with marginalised communities such as asylum seekers and refugees.
 She has a long-standing interest in the work of STTARS and is herself a survivor of trauma.